wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 > _Practice Exercise_
 >
-> Try construct a stochastic node whose values are binomially distributed.
-Remember that the binomial distribution requires two parameters.
-If you need some help, you can consult the list of RevBayes commands and distributions.
+> Try to construct a stochastic node whose values are binomially distributed.
+Remember that the binomial distribution requires two parameters, so start by creating those as constant nodes.
+If you need some guidance, you can consult the built-in RevBayes help by typing ? and then the name of the function you're interested in.
 >
-> `# Write Rev code to define a binomial distribution and draw 10 values from it.`
+> `# Write Rev code to create a random variable called R, assign it a binomial distribution, and draw 10 values from it.`
->
-> `# YOUR CODE HERE`

 ### Clamped Stochastic Nodes

 In order to be able to learn about the unknown values of parameters in our models, we must have a way to include observed data.
 In the context of graphical models, this is known as clamping.
-More specifically, we can clamp observations to stochastic nodes (think of the data as the observed values of a set of random variables).
+More specifically, we can clamp observations to stochastic nodes (think of the data as the observed values of a random variable or set of random variables).

 ```
-# Here's a simple example of clamping an observation (success) to a Bernoulli r.v.
+# Here's a simple example of clamping an observation (# of successes) to a Binomial r.v.
-z.clamp(1)
+# This should work if you've defined R properly in the exercise above.
+R.clamp(4)
-print("Clamped value of z is " + z + ".")
+print("Clamped value of R is " + R + ".")
 ```

 ## Building Graphical Models